yanyangcqupt/PICE-GNN-for-Cascading-Failure-Prediction/README.md

 The bus and branch labels indicate the final post-cascade operating states of power system components.
 A label of 1 denotes normal operation, while a label of 0 denotes failure or out-of-service status after the cascading process.

-Due to data confidentiality and system security considerations, the datasets used in the paper are not publicly released in this repository.
-Users may generate their own cascading failure samples using an AC cascading failure simulation tool and convert them into the required PyTorch Geometric data format.

 ## Code Structure

 The main training and testing procedures are implemented in `main.py`.